What is Supplier Risk Management – and how do you benefit?

 4. Monitoring and review

-The final key component of Supplier Risk Management is to monitor your suppliers and review your risk management initiatives.
+The final key component of supplier risk management is monitoring your suppliers and reviewing your risk management initiatives.

 This includes: